Spotlight on Austin, TX

 Whether it’s swimming in Barton Springs, practicing yoga in Zilker Park, paddleboarding in Lady Bird Lake, hiking to the top of Mt.
 Bonnell or boating on Lake Travis, Austin has no shortage of activities for outdoor enthusiasts.
 Not to mention its location on the edge of the Texas Hill Country offers an abundance of nearby activities such as hiking, fishing, camping and tubing.

 Austin’s 6th Street downtown is well-known for its rowdy night scene, but that’s certainly not the only choice if you’re looking for fun past 9pm.
-South Congress, Rainy Street Historic District, and the new Rock Rose area in the Domain all cater to the late-night crowd.
+South Congress, Rainey Street Historic District, and the new Rock Rose area in the Domain all cater to the late-night crowd.

 Austin is full of museums, gardens, theaters, music performances, art, interesting architecture and more.
 There are all kinds of festivals and events such as the Pecan Street Festival, Texas Book Festival, and the Zilker Kite Festival.
 Whatever your interests, Austin has something to offer.